alakshyam/hpsm-restapi-alerting-extension-1/hpsm-restapi-alert/README.md

 3. Set the resulting encrypted password in passwordEncrypted field and the encryption key used in encryptionKey field in config.yaml file

+Note: This alerting extension is based on the existing https://github.com/Appdynamics/servicenow-api-alerting-extension.
+Thanks!